The Missing Headstone Of David Allis

-David was 55 years old in 1775, and played many roles in town during this time.
-Over the next decade he served as a grand juryman, town surveyor, collector of highway taxes, selectman, fence viewer and town meeting moderator every year from 1777 to 1783.
+David was 55 years old in 1775, and played many roles in town during this period.
+Over the next decade he served as a grand juryman, town surveyor, collector of highway taxes, selectman, fence viewer and town meeting moderator from 1777 to 1783.

-The three distinctive gravestones were carved by the Manning family whose stones are in most of the 18th century cemeteries in Eastern Connecticut.
-As David was a relatively wealthy man the three gravestones had elaborate carvings.
+The three distinctive headstones were carved by the Manning family whose stones are in most of the 18th century cemeteries in Eastern Connecticut.
+As David was a relatively wealthy man the three headstones had elaborate carvings.
 David's reads:

 In memory of Mr. David

 Life, April 27th, 1789

 For the next 150 years the headstone stood in the now closed Old North Bolton Burying Ground as the only reminder that he ever lived and served the community.